asmitagoyal/CNN/README.md

   a. saw a huge difference in validation accuracy
   b. overfitting got resolved
   c. training and validation accuracy dont have a huge gap now
-3. Created more images using **Augmentor** library to rebalance class
+3. Created more images using **Augmentor** library to rebalance class, after which accuracy of the model increased as training acc= and validation accuracy=

+Therefore Regularization techiniques, Dropout resolved the overfitting problem and Augmentor helped in increasing accuracy of the model.

 Modification can be done with addition of
 a. different layer